kubernetes-retired/service-catalog/docs/auth.md

+---
-# Serving Certificates, Authentication, and Authorization
+title: Serving Certificates, Authentication, and Authorization
+layout: docwithnav
+---

 This document outlines how the service catalog API server handles authentication and authorization.